philusdevs/Hykros-Lobby/content/simulacra/huang.md

 5★ When the Wanderer receives lethal damage, prevent lethal damage 1 time and gain damage immunity for a short duration.
 This effect can only trigger 1 time every 60 seconds and works in the off-hand slot. </br> After activating Fortitude Resonance: Using Soaring Dragon draws in nearby targets, ignoring hyperbody (ineffective against bosses).
 In team play, Thunder Burst will produce 1 volt timestamp every 6 seconds while charging, which will link up in the order they are produced to form a power grid.
 The power grid can block enemies' movements and their projectile damage.
 Each volt timestamp lasts for up to 20 seconds.

-6★ After using Azure Moon, increase the Wanderer's volt damage by 10% and final damage by 10% for 30
+6★ After using Azure Moon, increase the Wanderer's volt damage by 10% and final damage by 10% for 30 seconds.

 </br>